cjdelisle/cjdns/rfcs/Whitepaper.md

 in a label must always be `1` so that we know where it ends.
 Since all routes must end at a router, this means that all switches must regard `1` as a reference to the router which sits atop them.
-Specifically, any label whose least significant 4 bits are `0001` MUST be regarded as a self reference and if splicing two labels together results in less than 3 `0`s between the highest set bit and the beginning of the label, the splice has failed.
+Specifically, any label whose least significant 4 bits are `0001` MUST be regarded as a self reference and routers must never send a message with a label for which the highest 3 bits are not zero.
 This is important so that the reverse route data applied by routers along the path is not mistaken for additional forward route.

+Supposing a node uses 8 bits to represent 256 switch slots, the 16 of those slots ending in `0001` must point to it's own router in order for other nodes to be able to splice routes through it.

 Splicing is done by XORing the second part with `1` and shifting it left by the log base 2 of the first part, then XORing the result with the first part.